Official websites use .gov

 This is a critical question, as each of the specific aims in the application must meet the following criteria to be considered responsive.
 Each aim must:

-- Address one or more of the High-Priority Research Topics listed in the NOFO.
+• Address one or more of the bulleted subtopics under the High-Priority Research Topics listed in the NOFO.

-Applicants are strongly encouraged to contact the Scientific/Research Contact(s) listed in the NOFO for feedback on responsiveness before submitting an application.
-Sharing your research ideas and specific aims and submitting a letter of intent before applying allows NIH staff to provide feedback on responsiveness.
+As such, you are strongly encouraged to contact the NIH Scientific/Research Contact(s) listed in the NOFO for feedback about responsiveness before submitting an application.
+Submitting your proposed research as a specific aims page with a request to initiate a Pre-Application Consultation before applying will allow NIH staff to provide responsiveness feedback.

-If your application is deemed responsive, it will undergo scientific peer review by experts convened specifically for this request for applications (RFA) by the NIH Center for Scientific Review (i.e., a Special Emphasis Panel).
-If your application is deemed non-responsive, it will be withdrawn before it is evaluated for scientific merit (i.e., peer review).
-Program officials will let you know if the application has been withdrawn from peer review.
+If your application is deemed responsive, it will undergo scientific peer review by experts convened specifically for this NOFO by the NIH Center for Scientific Review.
+If your application is deemed non-responsive, it will be withdrawn before the evaluation of its scientific merit (i.e., peer review).
+Program officials will notify you if the application must be withdrawn before peer review.

 For how long will this NOFO be active?

-To which NOFO should I submit research that is responsive to FDA CTP authorities but not specified in this RFA?
+To which NOFO should I submit research that is responsive to the regulatory authority of FDA CTP but not specified in this NOFO?

 Eligibility